 The lack of homework means that free time and other exciting program elements evade the typical, stressful shadow of homework—the sense that there is always something else that a student should be doing.
 We seek to teach students to balance work and play and to value more than just academic achievement.
 In addition to the lack of homework, we break up the day with strategic study breaks, vocab games, and interactive activities to keep the students engaged and emphasize that we see it as their and our collective responsibility to keep the program exciting.

-Our teachers are extremely qualified to teach the SATs: They’ve all demonstrated test prep competency by scoring in the top percentiles on a competitive high-school entrance exam; they’ve all attended elite undergraduate or graduate institutions; and each teacher participates in an extensive, two-week specialized Socratic Summer Academy training with our camp director before camp starts to master strategies, content, and teaching techniques.
+Our teachers are extremely qualified to teach the SATs: They’ve all demonstrated test prep competency by scoring in the top percentiles on a competitive high-school entrance exam; they’ve all attended elite undergraduate or graduate institutions; and each teacher participates in an extensive, two-week specialized Socratic Summer Academy training with our camp director and senior staff before camp starts to master strategies, content, and teaching techniques.

 Beyond these technical qualifications, the fundamental quality we look for in a teacher is a real desire to be a mentor or counselor.
 The job of a SSA instructor doesn’t end at 3pm: Our teachers find students who need extra help and meet with them during free times.
 They give students advice about college and school.
 Outside of the SAT, they play sports with kids, prepare campfire skits, and accompany students on the piano for talent shows.